Join Our Telegram channel to stay up to date on breaking news coverage

 Internet users have been warned by various bodies to refrain from giving credit card information or financial aid to websites, even if they look legitimate.

-On Monday, the US Department of Health and Human Services released fraud warning for coronavirus scams, identifying tactics as sites offering fake test kits and national treatment.
+On Monday, the US Department of Health and Human Services released a fraud warning for coronavirus scams, identifying tactics as sites offering fake test kits and national treatment.

 Legitimate Attempts At COVID-19 Cure